 Upgrade plans are already under way and are rumoured for release in two waves, scheduled for June 2016, then October 2016.

-Cortana will expand in to Windows PC's and Tablet devices in addition to phones.
-This is Microsoft personal digital assistant competitor to Apples Siri and Google Now.
+Cortana will expand in to the Windows PC's and Tablet devices in addition to phones.
+This is a Microsoft personal digital assistant competitor to Apples Siri and Google Now.

 Will it succeed where Windows 8 failed?
 We will soon find out...

 Apple release iOS 9 for all their mobile devices later in the year.
 Coming this Fall (July-September) is a new O/S rich with enhancements that should make both consumer and business users happy.